Business continuity: introduction to Business Continuity and Disaster Recovery

 Tools for setting up services in a datacenter:

-One of the indispensable tools on which all Business Continuity and Disater Recovery policies are based is LBL Application Delivery Controller (ADC).
+One of the indispensable tools on which all Business Continuity and Disater Recovery policies are based is Oplon Application Delivery Controller (ADC).
 This element in fact concentrates the catalog of services and is therefore the entry point for any request that is made to the Datacenter.
-In the case of Disaster Recovery LBL DNS Global Load Balancer also comes into play which allows you to dynamically change the DNS responses based on the location of the service.
+In the case of Disaster Recovery Oplon DNS Global Load Balancer also comes into play which allows you to dynamically change the DNS responses based on the location of the service.
 It is therefore able to direct requests to the main site or to the secondary site which responds to a different IP address because it is located in another geographical area.

 We have just begun a long journey on the policies of continuous service delivery.